 This pathway could lead to many career opportunities

-The workforce is projected to expand by 37% over the period to 2027, adding 27,339 jobs.
+Across the UK the workforce is projected to expand by 37% over the period to 2027, adding 27,339 jobs.
 In the same period, 63% of the workforce is projected to retire, creating 45,914 job openings.

 Job holders in this unit group plan, organise, direct and co-ordinate the work and resources necessary to provide and operate information technology and telecommunications services within an organisation.

 Data powered by LMI for All